 Do your lips get dry, flaky, and cracked?
 Guess what works… a gentle coffee scrub!

 Make a paste (the same as dark circle treatment, #13), and gently buff away the dry skin.
-Follow the exfoliation with your favorite lip hydration product.
+Follow the exfoliation with your favorite lip hydration product and lipstick.

 19 – Free your pans of stuck-on foods

 Even if you have non-stick cookware, it’s not uncommon to find yourself needing to release bits of stuck-on foods from your pans and bakeware.

 Coffee grounds are excellent for this purpose!
 They provide gentle abrasion that will help you get those sticky bits free without damaging your cookware.

 If you use an electric pressure cooker, you probably notice a funky aroma when you pull it out to cook with it!